knative/docs/docs/developer/eventing/sources/creating-event-sources/writing-event-source-easy-way/README.md

   - /docs/eventing/samples/writing-event-source-easy-way
 ---

-# Writing an event source using Javascript
+# Writing an event source using JavaScript

-This tutorial provides instructions to build an event source in Javascript and implement it with a ContainerSource or SinkBinding.
+This tutorial provides instructions to build an event source in JavaScript and implement it with a ContainerSource or SinkBinding.

 - Using a [ContainerSource](../../containersource) is a simple way to turn any dispatcher container into a Knative event source.
 - Using [SinkBinding](../../sinkbinding) provides a framework for injecting environment variables into any Kubernetes resource that has a `spec.template` and is [PodSpecable](https://pkg.go.dev/knative.dev/pkg/apis/duck/v1#PodSpecable).